STC-MT-i2/Academic_Words/README.md

 usher in 引领，引进 e.g., The past year has ushered in an exciting age for NLP using deep neural networks.

 massive leap  巨大的飞跃 e.g., Research in the field of using pre-trained models have resulted in massive leap in state-of-the-art results for many of the NLP tasks, such as text classification, natural language inference and question-answering.

+progressively 逐个地 e.g., In this approach an out of vocabulary word is progressively split into subwords and the word is then represented by a group of subwords.
 ```